 Let’s clear the air a bit.

 Climate Control gets smarter when it communicates.
-Link thermostats to door and window sensors and you stop heating the neighborhood when someone forgets to close the back door.
-Add occupancy sensors, and your system adjusts temperature by who’s actually home—not just by the clock.
+Link your thermostat to door and window sensors, and you’ll stop heating the neighborhood when someone forgets to close the back door.
+Add occupancy sensors?
+Your system adjusts temperature based on who’s actually home, not just by the clock.

 The fix starts with thinking differently.
-Don’t just buy gadgets—build a system where each one plays a role in a larger story your home tells.
+Stop buying gadgets at random, build a system where each piece plays an actual role in the larger story your home tells.

 Smart device automation only works when the parts communicate and adapt as one.